kaylatozier/coral_ager/README.md

-# Coral_Data :fish: :chart_with_upwards_trend:
+# coral_ager:fish: :chart_with_upwards_trend:

-**Coral_Data** is a Python toolset for simulating coral δ¹⁸O and sea surface temperature (SST) datasets, then building an age model and interpolating the δ¹⁸O record onto regular time steps.
+**coral_ager** is a Python toolset that can both simulate coral δ18O and sea surface temperature (SST) datasets or work with imported datasets and then builds an age model using SST tie points and interpolates a δ18O record onto regular time steps
-It is designed for developing, testing, and demonstrating coral paleoclimate analysis workflows.

 ---